 The Republic of Korea is a founding member of the EBRD and an important contributor to the Bank's work.

-Korea has been an EBRD donor since 1993 and has emerged as a strong partner in recent years, contributing over US$ 27.3 million in donor funds.
+The Republic of Korea has been an EBRD donor since 1993 and has emerged as a strong partner in recent years, contributing over US$ 27.3 million in donor funds.
 In 2009, Korea became a contributor to the Early Transition Countries (ETC) Fund and the most recent US$ 1 million contribution provided by the Ministry of Strategy and Finance of Korea in September 2016 helped replenish the ETC Fund.
-Korea was a contributor to the EBRD Water Fund.
-In 2016 Korea provided US$ 1 million to the Small Business Impact Fund (SBIF) for Turkey and Western Balkans.
+The Republic of Korea was a contributor to the EBRD Water Fund.
+In 2016 the Republic of Korea provided US$ 1 million to the Small Business Impact Fund (SBIF) for Turkey and Western Balkans.

 US$27.3m donor funds supporting EBRD operations